-(a) Audit Fees consist of fees billed for services rendered for the annual audit of our consolidated financial statements, audit of the effectiveness of our internal controls over financial reporting as required by Section 404 of the Sarbanes-Oxley Act, review of condensed consolidated financial
+(a) Audit Fees consist of fees billed for services rendered for the annual audit of our consolidated financial statements, audit of the effectiveness of our internal controls over financial reporting as required by Section 404 of the Sarbanes-Oxley Act, review of condensed consolidated financial statements included in the Company's quarterly reports on Form 10-Q, and services that are normally provided in connection with statutory and regulatory filings or engagements.

-- statements included in the Company's quarterly reports on Form 10-Q, and services that are normally provided in connection with statutory and regulatory filings or engagements. - (b) Audit-Related Fees consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements that are not reported under the caption "Audit Fees".
-The fees for 2016 are for a pension plan audit of one of subsidiaries.
-The fees for 2015 are for activities related to discontinued operations and a pension plan audit for one of our subsidiaries. - (c) Tax Fees consist of fees billed for services rendered for tax compliance, tax advice, and tax planning.
-The fees for 2016 and 2015 relate principally to preparation of tax returns and other tax compliance services directly related to such returns. - (d) All Other Fees consist of fees billed for research and advisory services relating to human resources and talent acquisition services.
+(b) Audit-Related Fees consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements that are not reported under the caption "Audit Fees".
+The fees for 2018 relate to review and advisory services for the new revenue recognition guidance and for a pension plan audit of one of our subsidiaries.
+The fees for 2017 are for a pension plan audit of one of our subsidiaries.

+- (c) Tax Fees consist of fees billed for services rendered for tax compliance, tax advice, and tax planning.
+The fees for 2018 and 2017 relate principally to preparation of tax returns and other tax compliance services directly related to such returns. - (d) All Other Fees for 2018 and 2017 consist of fees billed for research and advisory services relating to human resources and talent acquisition services.